-With the system successfully decoupled, attention shifts to designing appropriate SISO controllers for each decoupled direction.
-A method for directly shaping closed-loop transfer functions is proposed, based on complementary filters that can be designed using either the \mathcal{H}{∞} approach described earlier or through analytical formulas.
-This straightforward approach enables intuitive parameter tuning while maintaining design simplicity.
+With the system successfully decoupled, attention shifted to designing appropriate SISO controllers for each decoupled direction.
+A control architecture for directly shaping closed-loop transfer functions was proposed.
+It is based on complementary filters that can be designed using either the proposed $\mathcal{H}{\infty}$ -synthesis approach described earlier or through analytical formulas.
 Experimental validation of this method on the NASS will be conducted during the experimental tests on ID31.